-- 1.7.1 After reception of all comments, the EIB-CM will produce a Conclusions Report which will be sent to the EIB Directors General concerned or the EIF Head of Risk Management.
-The Directors General concerned or the EIF Head of Risk Management will have the possibility to provide the Inspector General with a formal Services Response with their position and comments in reaction to the Conclusions Report - 1.7.2 The Head of EIB-CM will send the Conclusions Report, with the Services Response if any, to the relevant members of the EIB Management Committee or to the EIF CE/DCE. - 1.7.3 If he deems appropriate, and on the basis of the reaction from the members of the Management Committee respectively the EIF CE/DCE, and of the Services Response, the Inspector General may request EIB-CM to review its Conclusions Report. - 1.7.4 At the end of this process, the final Conclusions Report will be signed by the Head of EIB-CM and by the officer in charge of the complaint.
+- 1.7.1 After reception of all comments, the EIB-CM will produce a final Conclusions Report that will be sent to the EIB Director(s) General concerned, or the EIF Head of Risk Management.
+The Director(s) General concerned, or the EIF Head of Risk Management, will have the possibility to provide the Inspector General with a formal Services Response with their position and comments in reaction to the final Conclusions Report.
+The Services Response shall be provided no later than 10 working days from circulation of the final Conclusions Report. - 1.7.2 Following the expiry of the deadline for comments, and without further delay, the Head of EIB-CM will send the Conclusions Report, with the Services Response if any, to the relevant members of the EIB Management Committee or to the EIF CE/DCE for a maximum of 10 working days. - 1.7.3 If s/he deems it appropriate, and on the basis of a reaction from the members of the Management Committee, respectively the EIF CE/DCE, and of the Services Response, the Inspector General may request the EIB-CM to review its final Conclusions Report. - 1.7.4 At the end of this process, the final Conclusions Report will be signed by the Head of EIB-CM and by the officer in charge of the complaint.